Sign in →

 Pathological changes associated with AD are reflected by an increase in the CSF concentrations of t-Tau and p-Tau.
 Increases in CSF t-Tau reflect the intensity of the neuronal and axonal damage and degeneration and are associated with a faster progression from MCI to AD.
 Increases in CSF p-Tau concentrations are also associated with a faster progression from MCI to AD with more rapid cognitive decline in AD patients and in mild AD dementia cases.

-1) Patients with subjective cognitive decline who are considered to be at increased risk for AD
+1. Patients with subjective cognitive decline who are considered at increased risk for AD

-4) MCI or dementia with an onset at an early age (less than 65)
+4. MCI or dementia with an onset at an early age (younger than 65 years)

 Reference Values